GoogleChrome/developer.chrome.com/site/en/blog/extension-news-october-2023/index.md

 - The **UserScripts API** will allow user script managers to coordinate how and when to inject a collection of user scripts into web pages.
 Currently available in Canary 119.
 See the [WECG proposal](https://github.com/w3c/webextensions/blob/main/proposals/user-scripts-api.md) and follow the [Chromium bug](https://bugs.chromium.org/p/chromium/issues/detail?id=1472902) for updates on availability.
 - The **ReadingList API** will allow developers to create, read, update, and delete metadata located in the Reading List panel of the side panel.
 See the [ReadingList API proposal](https://docs.google.com/document/d/1f1wW2955nY5Rp3vfS0JGuo1kACOAmsjZupvLYknWKII/) and [Chromium Bug](https://bugs.chromium.org/p/chromium/issues/detail?id=1421058) for details.
-- The number of **DeclarativeNetRequest API** static and enabled rulesets will increase in Chrome 120, available now in Canary.
+- The number of **DeclarativeNetRequest API** static and enabled rulesets will be increased.
+Currently availablein Canary.
 - The **File Handling API:** is will be available for ChromeOS extensions starting in ChromeOS 120, which lets extensions open files with specified MIME types and file extensions.
 To implement file handling add a [set of rules](https://github.com/WICG/file-handling/blob/main/explainer.md#example-manifest) to the manifest.json.
 This feature works the same as for progressive web apps.
 For more information, see [this article](/articles/file-handling/).
 - Extensions will be able to use the web [Push API](https://developer.mozilla.org/docs/Web/API/Push_API) via [self.registration.pushManager.subscribe()](https://developer.mozilla.org/docs/Web/API/PushManager/subscribe) without showing a user-visible notification by setting userVisibleOnly to false.
 This will make push notifications a more seamless alternative to WebSockets in service workers (MV3) for asynchronous client-server communication.
 See [Chromium bug](https://bugs.chromium.org/p/chromium/issues/detail?id=1319986) and [WECG discussion](https://github.com/w3c/webextensions/issues/208) for details.